 In protecting CUI per CMMC 2.0, an organization will essentially implement all controls and capabilities in this document.
 While initial CMMC certification at level one will only require 17 controls, it doesn’t allow for actual contracting with agencies in the DIB that handle CUI.

-Furthermore, while extenuating circumstances may allow for self-assessment, Level 2 certification will usually require full audits from a C3PAO across the entirety of NIST SP 800-171.
+Furthermore, while extenuating circumstances may allow for self-assessment, Level 2 certification usually requires full audits from a C3PAO across the entirety of NIST SP 800-171.

 What Is NIST Special Publication 800-172